About COVID-19 (Coronavirus)

 The term “novel” is used to describe a virus that enters a new species (animal or human) in whose population the virus does not normally circulate.

 Experts are still learning about the range of illness from novel coronavirus.
 Reported cases have ranged from mild illness (similar to a common cold) to severe pneumonia that requires hospitalization.
-So far, deaths have been reported mainly in older adults who had other health conditions.
+Seniors and individuals with certain underlying health conditions may be more likely to develop severe illness from COVID-19.